tpremoli/ADMIRE-DL/design.md

 1. `run_all_tasks.py`

-This script runs all tasks in the sample_configs directory.
+This script runs all tasks in the supplemental_files/sample_configs directory.
 This will train all models used in the final paper for this study.

 This has a few requirements.